Admios/pong/README.md

 - Add arrow keys support to move the player paddle
 - increase AI efficiency when game level has increased
 - Revise the Object Oriented Model used to represent the game and its primitives
-- Add game side state management solution
+- Add a game wide state management solution
 - modify the ball’s speed and trajectory when hit by a paddle factoring in the paddle speed and direction